Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Case Studies

 Overall, {\tt PlasmoBenders.jl} was able to solve \eqref{eq:CEM} using the gBD algorithm (Algorithm \ref{alg:graph_NBD}) and reached the required tolerance between the upper and lower bounds, serving as a proof-of-concept for the graph-based approach.
-In addition, {\tt PlasmoBenders.jl} made it trivial to toggle on/off the use of a regularization strategy (by changing a single settings parameter), which substantially reduced the required number of iterations for convergence (from 152 to 63).
-This regularization strategy is implemented in a general manner in {\tt PlasmoBenders.jl}, such that it can readily be applied to other BD problems.
-This also highlights how the graph approach provides a framework for developing and implementing general algorithms, since they can be applied directly to the graph structure defined by the user.
+In addition, {\tt PlasmoBenders.jl} made it trivial to toggle on/off the use of a regularization strategy (by changing a single settings parameter), which substantially reduced the required number of iterations for convergence.
+This regularization strategy is implemented in a general manner in {\tt PlasmoBenders.jl}, such that it can easily be applied to other BD problems. {\tt Plasmo.jl} also readily supports altering the graph structure, such as moving operational subproblems into the root problem.
+Doing so for this case study resulted in overall fewer iterations, though the root problem solve time did increase.
+Under a bespoke implementation of BD, making an alteration to the root problem like this would be non-trivial, but it can be done with just a few lines of code because of {\tt Plasmo.jl}'s flexibility and the gBD algorithm being based solely off of graph structrue.
+This highlights how the graph approach provides a framework for developing and implementing general algorithms and simplifies modeling and implementation for users.

 While this case study has focused on a CEM, many problems can have a similar structure to the problem above.
-BD has been used in many applications, and the hierarchical or multi-scale nature of this problem like that seen in Figure \ref{fig:CS2_graph} could arise in a variety of areas (see for instance \cite{jemai2013home, kong2017hierarchical, liu2021hierarchical, vegetti2022ontology, zhang2024decomposition}), and the approach used herein could therefore be applied to other problems or disciplines as well.
+BD has been used in many applications, and the hierarchical or multi-scale nature of this problem like that seen in Figure \ref{fig:CS2_graph} could arise in a variety of areas (see for instance \cite{jemai2013home,kong2017hierarchical,liu2021hierarchical,vegetti2022ontology,zhang2024decomposition}).
+Thus, the approach used herein could therefore be applied to other problems or disciplines as well.